How do I create a group assignment in Bongo?

 1. The assignment name will be carried over from Canvas.
 Do not change this setting.

-2. Add a due date and time.
-This is set independently from the Canvas due date.
-(Students can submit after the Bongo due date.)
-If you set a Canvas due date we suggest you ensure that both the Canvas and Bongo due dates are identical.
+2. Due date and time is set independently from the Canvas due date.
+(And students can submit even after the Bongo due date.)
+To avoid confusion use only the Canvas due date and leave the Bongo due date blank.

 3. Enter text instructions for the assignment (required).

-4. In the Instructions section, click on the camera icon to add a video prompt (optional).
+4. In the Instructions section, click on the camera icon to add a video prompt (optional, but recommended).

 Select Evaluation Type

-NOTE: The evaluation types with a 3-diamonds logo next to them use a form of AI grading and evaluation.
-Tufts does not recommend the use of these grading tools at this time.
+NOTE: The evaluation types with a 3-diamonds logo use a form of AI grading and evaluation.
+Tufts does not recommend the use of these tools at this time.

 Bongo